Trump still coy on border deal - but claims victory anyway

-WASHINGTON — Even before seeing a final deal or agreeing to seal it, President Donald Trump labored on Wednesday to frame the congressional agreement on border security as a political win, never mind that it contains only a fraction of the billions for a “great, powerful wall” that he’s been demanding for months.
+WASHINGTON — Congressional bargainers formally completed a bipartisan border security pact late Wednesday and President Donald Trump labored to frame it as a political win, even though it contains only a fraction of the billions for a “great, powerful wall” that he’s been demanding for months.

-Trump is expected to grudgingly accept the agreement, which would avert another government shutdown and give him what Republicans have been describing as a “down payment” on his signature campaign pledge.
+Trump is expected to grudgingly accept the agreement, which was completed just before midnight.
+The measure — 1,768 pages of legislation and explanation — would avert another government shutdown and give the president what Republicans have been describing as a “down payment” on his signature campaign pledge.

-He said Wednesday that he’s still waiting on lawmakers to present him with final legislative language before making a decision.
+Earlier in the day, Trump said he was still waiting to learn what its final language would be before making a decision.
 But he’s not waiting to declare victory, contending at the White House on Wednesday that a wall “is being built as we speak.”

 Indeed, work on a first barrier extension — 14 miles in Texas’ Rio Grande Valley — starts this month, approved by Congress about a year ago along with money to renovate and strengthen some existing fencing.
 But that’s a far cry from the vast wall he promised during his campaign would “go up so fast your head will spin.”